bocoup/django_gmapsfield/README.md

 django_gmapsfield
 =================

-Django Google Maps Field is the most robust way to customize and display a Google Maps map.
+Django Google Maps Field is a robust way to customize and display a Google Map in Django, and use it as a UI for selecting/displaying location information in the Django admin.

+Developed By Tim Branyen, Bocoup LLC for Community Planit on behalf of Engagement Game Labs

 Features
 --------